bmlt-enabled/bmlt-wordpress-satellite-plugin/readme.txt

 [Usage instructions for the shortcodes can be found here.](https://bmlt.app/satellites/cms-plugins/shortcodes/)

 == Changelist ==

+***Version 3.9.7* ** *- UNRELEASED*
+- Fixed an issue where the Enter key would not submit the meeting search form when using Firefox on standard [[BMLT]] shortcode.
+- Fixed an issue with Google Map API being called wrong.
+- Added sorting to map search for service bodies and formats.

 ***Version 3.9.6* ** *- November 16, 2018*
 - Fixed dependency issues.